-- Overseeing the day-to-day operation of the school's SEND policy - Co-ordinating provision for children with SEND - Advising on the graduated approach to providing SEND support - Advising on the deployment of the school's delegated budget and other resources to meet needs effectively - Being a key point of contact with external agencies, especially the LA and its support services - Working with the Headteacher and school governors to ensure that the school meets its responsibilities with regard to reasonable adjustments and access arrangements (Equality Act, 2010) - Liaising with a range of professionals - Ensuring the school keeps the records of all students up to date. - Monitor, review and evaluate policy
+- Overseeing the day-to-day operation of the school's SEND policy - Coordinating provision for children with SEND - Advising on the graduated approach to providing SEND support

+- Advising on the deployment of the school's delegated budget and other resources to meet needs effectively - Being a key point of contact with external agencies, especially the LA and its support services - Working with the Headteacher and school governors to ensure that the school meets its responsibilities with regard to reasonable adjustments and access arrangements (Equality Act, 2010) - Liaising with a range of professionals - Ensuring the school keeps the records of all students up to date. - Monitor, review and evaluate policy

-Key Responsibilities of the Head of House include:
+Key Responsibilities of the Year Leader Team include:

-- ensure appropriate planning for the implementation of schemes of work, - monitor the implementation of the SEND policy, - ensure discussion of SEND students at departmental/Year meetings, - liaise with the SENCO in relation to parent concerns.
+- having an overview of every student, including those with SEN, in their year group. - acting as a Lead professional for designated students - monitoring the implementation of the SEND policy, - ensuring discussion of SEND students at departmental/Year meetings/pastoral meetings, - liaising with the SENCO in relation to parent concerns.

-Key Responsibilities of the Subject Leader
+Key Responsibilities of the Curriculum Team Leader

-- differentiate activities for students where possible, - raise initial concerns at departmental/faculty meetings, - monitor individual progress and set appropriate student targets - meet with parents and other agencies when appropriate.
+- ensuring accessible schemes of learning and programmes of work - raising initial concerns at departmental/faculty meetings, - monitoring individual progress and set appropriate student targets - meeting with parents and other agencies when appropriate.